apdavison/hbp-validation-client/docs/index.rst

   can be used.
 These filters restrict the type of data displayed in that particular instance of the app.

-* All tests are public, i.e. every test registered on the *Validation Framework* can be seen by all users.

-* Models are created inside specific Collab instances of the *Model Catalog* app.
+* Models and tests are created inside specific Collab instances of the *Model Catalog* app.
   The particular app inside which a model was created is termed its *host app*.
   Similarly, the Collab containing the *host app* is termed the *host Collab*.

-* Models can be set as public/private.
-If public, the model and its associated results are available to all users.
-If private, it can only be seen by users who have access to the *host Collab*.
-See table below for summary of access privileges.
+* Models and tests are private when first created, which means only members of your collab can see them.
+If you would like to make your models or tests public, please contact EBRAINS support (https://ebrains.eu/support/).

 * No information can be deleted from the *Model Catalog* and *Validation Framework* apps.
 In future, an option to *hide* data would be implemented.
 This would offer